welshk91/FinanceApp/README.md

 - Documents (doc,pptx,xls)

 Attachments Not Working
 - .mp4 files (found through the filemanager), can be returned.
 You can view them by hitting the filemanager in the selected programs which pops up another popup with video player in the list (Bug?).
 Selecting video player from that list makes it load the file, but the video stutters & audio not synced.
-Possibly an unsupported format???
-NOT JUST MY PROGRAM/VIDEO PLAYER ALSO HAS PROBLEMS WITH IT.
+This is due to lack of codec support on the platform.

 - .avi files (found through the filemanager) can be returned.
 When you select the video player to view it, it only has audio.
-NOT JUST MY PROGRAM/VIDEO PLAYER ALSO HAS PROBLEMS WITH IT.
+This is due to lack of codec support on the platform.

 Third-Party Libraries Used
 ------------------------------------------